 It is unlikely that the Windows power settings will prevent your laptop battery from charging.
 Still, there may be an issue where your configuration powers your laptop off at a specific battery charging level.

 The most efficient power settings for your laptop are likely to be the default settings, so enable these if you have a different configuration in place.
 Some laptops have specific apps that can lead to battery charging issues.
 Lenovo laptops can have a problem in this area, for example.
 If an app exists for charging, then make sure that it is configured correctly.

 You could try disabling any apps to see if this improves the battery-charging situation as well.

 Are you using the right drivers?

 You may not be aware that Windows uses specific drivers to communicate with your battery in the right way.
-Sometimes there can be a problem with drivers so the best thing you can do is to remove them and reinstall them.
+Unfortunately, sometimes there can be a problem with drivers, so the best thing you can do is remove them and reinstall them.